 - Roast in the oven for 45-60 minutes until fork tender.
 The time depends on the size of the butternut squash.
 Remove the squash from the oven, and let it cool for about 5 minutes.
 Using a large spoon, remove all the squash flesh from the skin.

 - Place the squash flesh into a large mixing bowl for mashing.
-Add the ghee, sea salt, and pepper, and mash it well with a potato masher, food processor, or hand blender until fluffy and smooth.
+Add the ghee, sea salt, and pepper, and mash them well with a potato masher, food processor, or hand blender until fluffy and smooth.
 Sprinkle with some cayenne pepper and add ghee for extra flavour before serving.

-Recipe tips and notes
+Recipe tips

 - While you can boil or steam the squash before mashing, roasting is my go-to method as it takes less work.
 No need to peel and dice the squash when you’re roasting it!
 You also risk the mash being watery if you boil the squash as it’ll retain water whereas when roasted, excessive moisture leaves the squash.